This North Indian chicken curry is a warming comforting dish that's easy to make, tastes delicious and is great for a homemade curry night!

 - 1 large onion finely diced

-- 3 tbsp fresh ginger finely diced or grated
+- 3 tablespoon fresh ginger finely diced or grated

 - 9 cloves garlic crushed